A Protein Smoothie – A Delicious Dietary Solution

 But we have no characteristics that establish our innate superiority to other animals.
 “In God’s image” can refer to a role God gave us, to rule as God’s representatives on earth.
 That doesn’t mean our fellow travelers are forgotten or are lesser beings.

-Perhaps this story comes to tell us not how godlike we are but how animal-like.
+Perhaps this story comes to tell us not how godlike we are but to remind us how animal-like we are.
 Our godliness is potentiality, but our animal nature is a reality.
 We are intimately and inextricably connected to our nonhuman animal brothers and sisters.
 Humans and nonhuman animals all share the same earth and are of the same substance.
 We share essential characteristics.

 Despite the serpent’s grandiose idea of its own and the humans’ divinity and superiority, both it and humans are, after all, animals.
 They are fellow creatures within this amazing, abundant, and often unruly creation where everything is interconnected and the actions of one affect the rest.